When are the train strikes in November 2022?

 Any other disruption?

 Plenty.
-Train managers on Avanti West Coast who are members of the RMT walked out on Saturday 22 October and will do so again on Sunday 6 November in a row over the imposition of rosters.
+Train managers on Avanti West Coast who are members of the RMT will walk out on Sunday 6 November in a row over the imposition of rosters.

 The train firm says: “Customers should expect our timetable and operating hours to be reduced significantly, and note that services that do run are expected to be busy.”